Zhongrui-Cao/Atmospheric_Scattering/README.md

 * Adding texture and height map of the earth
 * Improve the efficiency of volume rendering code
 * Change the parameters to simulate alien skys and sunsets
+* Consider the refraction of the atmosphere to account for the effect of sun getting flat during sunset.

 ## References
 [1]: <https://en.wikipedia.org/wiki/Earth_radius>